A-Hanson/MidtermProjectMeanGirlsApp/README.md

 - Sofia:
   * It was really fun to build a web application from the ground up.
 I got to work with three smart people with different approaches to design and problem solving.
 I learned a lot from each of them.
   * I learned how to write a self join's mappings and utility methods.
-I got to learn a lot about Sessions and RedirectAttributes, which were week points for me.
+I got to learn a lot about Sessions and RedirectAttributes, which were weak points for me.
-  *
-  *